SoTrx/dapr-on-appservice/src/using-satcars/satcar/README.md

 - APP_PORT: Main process exposed port.
 This is most likely 80 or 443 if the main process is hosted in an AppService.
 - PLACEMENT_HOST: [Dapr placement service](https://docs.dapr.io/concepts/dapr-services/placement/) URL/IP.
 This is mandatory to use actors.
 - PLACEMENT_HOST: Dapr placement service port.

-@TBD : PLACEMENT_HOST and PLACEMENT_PORT shouldn't be mandatory

 The process will abort if any of these aren't defined at runtime.